fryumbla/ros-quadruped-robot/README.md

 ## 3. How to Use

 ### 3.1.
-CLI Controller
+Serial Arduino

-You can use the CLI controller.
-Type `rosrun rise_assembler assembler_manual_controller` in the terminal, and you will get a CLI controller displayed up on your console.
-To see the list of commands, type `h` and `Enter`.
+You can use the connect to the  controller.
+Type `rosrun rosserial_python serial_node.py _port:=/dev/ttyACM1` in the terminal, and you will get a correct port `/dev/ttyACM1`.

 ### 3.2.
-GUI Controller
+Convert the analog singnal to boolean

-You can use the GUI controller.
-Type `rosrun rise_assembler assembler_gui_controller` in the terminal, and then the GUI console will pop out.
-This program is not complete yet, so it might be prone to errors.
-Please be careful when using the program.
+You can type ` rosrun foot_pressure_sensor sub_pressure.py` in the terminal.
+Please be careful when using the program. this create a topic

-### 3.3.
-Path-Planning APIs

-The script `assembler_controller.py` provides a convenient method to plan paths.
-One should give the pose of end-effector in the following form; [x, y, z, roll, pitch, yaw].

-* `move_to_pose()`: move to designated pose
+* `/Foots_Touch`: move to designated pose
-* `move_by_cartesian_path()`: move to designated pose, in straight path.
+* `/bolean_foots`: move to designated pose, in straight path.
-* `rotate_joint()`: rotate specific joint by desiged angle.
-This method gets the angles of all 6 joints, add the given value to specified joint, and then makes the robot go to that configuration.
-Therefore, the joints that are not designated to move might move by a little angle, due to controller errors.